-Why do we need a new law?
+Why do we need a new corporate accountability law?

-Voluntary “CSR” initiatives are failing to prevent harm – without strong laws, only a minority of very well-intentioned companies, or those facing consumer scrutiny, decide to invest in improving their performance.
+Voluntary “CSR” initiatives fail to prevent harm – without strong laws, only a minority of very well-intentioned companies, or those facing consumer scrutiny, decide to invest in improving their performance.
 There are no laws in the UK to hold companies accountable for their supply chain impacts (both in the UK and overseas) – which disproportionally affect people in the Global South.

 What are we calling for?